We Love ...

 A few weeks before the referendum I predicted that people who were hoping we’d scrap all those European product standards and regulations would be disappointed because few if any of them would actually be changed (see this post here).
 So how are things looking three months after the UK opted for Brexit?
 The most obvious Read More...on

-As the Referendum draws ever closer, the volume and intensity of the claims from both sides seems to be increasing at a near exponential rate.
+(See the post-brexit follow up to this blog here) As the Referendum draws ever closer, the volume and intensity of the claims from both sides seems to be increasing at a near exponential rate.
 Almost every day one side will make some dramatic claim and the other will immediately rubbish it.
-Far from informing us of the issues and providing a balanced debate, all Read More...on
+Far from informing us Read More...on

 Know your onions when it comes to ingredients!
 New Food Labelling rules became Law on 13th December 2014.
 Within this post, we are going to cover what these rules mean for different types of businesses.
 If you are a food business manufacturing pre-packed food… The new allergen information rules will mean that: You will have Read More...on

 Are you an Importer of Construction Products (e.g Bolts/Steel sections)?
 Do you know your obligations?
 This applies to those companies that import construction products such as steel sections or structural bolts from manufacturers outside the European Union.
 Since 1st July 2014 it also applies to companies that import fabricated steel complying with BS EN 1090-1.
 Read More...on